Updated: 3 days ago

 Trust us—we know how hectic mornings can be.
 Our founder, Jolie, is the mother of four boys, after all!
 While the thought of carving out extra time for a morning meditation practice might seem absolutely impossible, even a few mindful minutes have the power to change the course of your day.
 Change enough days, and you've changed your life!

-A morning meditation practice doesn't have to be as overwhelming as it sounds.
+A morning meditation practice doesn't have to be as anxiety inducing as it sounds.
 If you’re ready to experience the profound benefits of a morning mindfulness routine, here are our top tips to get started:

 How To Find Time For A Morning Meditation Practice